top 0

 Where: Lower Cheung Sha Beach, Lantau

-How much: $40 per hour; $130 for four hours and $30 per hour after
+How much: $40 per hour; $90 for three hours and $25 per hour after

 Windsurfing

 Can’t decide between sailing and surfing?
 Stop fretting, you don’t have to choose—windsurfing combines the two.
-With an Olympic gold medalist to call our own, Lee Lai-shan, Hong Kong is the place to learn the ropes—there’s something in the water, clearly.
+With an Olympic gold medallist to call our own, Lee Lai-shan, Hong Kong is the place to learn the ropes—there’s something in the water, clearly.

 Hong Kong Island